 Gufw—the Graphical Uncomplicated Firewall front-end—is a simple desktop program for managing ufw.
-It introduces firewall profiles that are similar to FirewallD’s zones, but they have to be changed manually.
-These profiles are not integrated into Ubuntu Unity desktop’s network GUI.
+It introduces firewall profiles that are similar to FirewallD’s zones, but they’ve to be changed manually.
+These profiles aren’t integrated into the Ubuntu Unity desktop’s network GUI.
 When you open Gufw it tells you the current firewall status and profile, and gives you a compact and easy-to-understand overview of the current firewall rules.
 It’s especially useful for troubleshooting purposes to have the firewall log tightly integrated into the interface.

 FirewallD also offers a graphical front-end called firewall-config.
 Where Gufw offers a minimalist interface that’s easy to understand, firewall-config is focused entirely on configuring the firewall and not to give a quick status indication or troubleshooting.
 I found this utility much harder to get an overview of the firewall and harder to work with than firewall-cmd.

 I’ve only discussed some basic examples in this article, but I believe they’re representative when comparing FirewallD to Uncomplicated Firewall.
 Both are fairly straight-forward but ufw will be less intimidating to inexperienced users. ufw’s shorter and self-explanatory syntax is probably going to be the better option for sysadmins and users who don’t want to configure a firewall but realize that they need one anyway.
 FirewallD is better suited for a roaming user on a laptop than ufw because of the automatic zone-management went paired up with NetworkManager.